 Rita Sánchez, Professional Development Specialist

 Rita is the lead professional developer at the Center, specializing in STEM.
-Her areas of specialization include designing for understanding, rethinking interdisciplinary approaches to Science, Technology, Engineering and Mathematics (STEM), unpacking standards, and developing opportunities for authentic assessment.
+Her areas of expertise include designing for understanding, rethinking interdisciplinary approaches to Science, Technology, Engineering and Mathematics (STEM), unpacking standards, and developing opportunities for authentic assessment.
 Before working with the Center, Rita worked as a mathematics and physics high school teacher in the Universidad de Monterrey for over eight years.
 She also served in a leadership position, as the Department Head, overseeing the development of curriculum for her division.
 Rita brings a unique perspective on international education to the Center team.
 She is currently pursuing her Ph.D. in Mathematics Education at Teachers College.
 Rita earned her B.A. in Industrial Engineering from the Technical Institute of Monterrey and her M.S. in Mathematics Education from the Autonomous University of Nuevo Leon, Mexico.

 Kenny Graves, Professional Development Associate

-Denise Mahfood, Professional Development Facilitator
+Dr. Denise Mahfood, Professional Development Facilitator

 Mary Metzger, Professional Development Facilitator

-Mary works on the Center’s professional development team on various projects.
+Mary works on the Center’s professional development team, assisting on various projects.
 Mary collaborates with educators to provide valuable learning experiences for their students.
 She helps teachers create technology projects that will meet the needs of the students and state standards using the Understanding by Design model.
 Discovering that technology expanded learning experiences when she was a New York City classroom teacher in Harlem, she attended Bank Street College of Education to master how to use the computer as a tool for different ages and different subject areas.
 For the past 12 years, Mary has created technology workshops (PreK-12) that prepare teachers to address state curriculum standards and to implement the technology project into their classroom.
 Mary has provided support in over 200 classrooms in the both public and private schools in Brooklyn, Queens, and Yonkers.
 Mary is a graduate of Boston University and Bank Street College of Education.

 Wan Park, Professional Development Facilitator

-Wan works on the professional development team, specializing in mathematics.
+Wan works on the professional development team, specializing in mathematics and engineering.
 Wan has taught middle and high school students mathematics in a large urban school district for nine years while serving as the department chair and the technology group leader, which compelled him to provide professional development on technology integration.
 He is currently pursuing a doctoral degree in Instructional Technology and Media at Teachers College, studying the role of multiple representations and technology integration in mathematics teacher education.

 Alexandra Thomas, Professional Development Facilitator

-Alex works on the professional development team, specializing in interdisciplinary curriculum.
+Alex works on the professional development team, specializing in curriculum design and interdisciplinary pedagogies.
 She taught 10th Grade Global Studies in Harlem as well as science in Brooklyn schools at the secondary level.
 Alex’s research interests lie within multimodalities, specifically the use of digital media in and out of the classroom.
 She is interested in the ways students use technology and digital media formally and informally to communicate their ideas and negotiate their identities.
 Alex is currently a doctoral student in the Curriculum and Teaching department at Teachers College, Columbia University.
 She holds a M.S. in Childhood Education from Lehman College and a B.A. in International Affairs from Georgia Tech University.

-Romina Peschiera, Professional Development Intern
+Romina Peschiera, Professional Development Assistant

-Romina works at the Center as an intern on the professional development team.
+Romina works at the Center as a project assistant on the professional development team.
 As a former history and geography teacher, Romina has previous experience training teachers in diverse topics, such as technology integration and reading comprehension.
 She also has experience in developing materials and texts for indigenous teachers, youth, parents and children.
 Some of her research interests include application of educational policy, technology integration in schools, and reading, literacy, and intercultural education, particularly intercultural projects with indigenous people of the Peruvian Amazon Forest.
 Romina is currently a master’s student in Instructional Technology and Media program at Teachers College, Columbia University.
 Romina holds a M.A. in Education Policies from Catholic University in Peru.

 Steven Azeka, Back-End Web Developer